TommyJackson85/band-website/README.md

 #### Home Page

-The home page page will consist of three sections: (a) A promotion of two songs from their latest (b) a list of tour dates, and the (c) main section which is largest part of the page and will have varied content.
+The home page page will consist of three columns:
+- (a) A promotion of two songs from their latest album
+- (b) A list of tour dates
+- (c) A main section (class-"main-section") which is largest part of the page and will have varied content.

+(a) and (b) will be stacked on top of each other.
+On small screens they will be below the main section but on larger screens they will be pushed to the right like they are a side bar.

-The top of the main section will have a video promotion to promote the bands tour.
-This is so fans are immediately of the tour.
+The top of the main section will have a video promotion to promote the band's tour.
+This is so fans are immediately aware of the tour.
-Below the video will be a very description of the band and the website, this is primarily for new potential fans to take interest.
+Below the video will be a very description of the band and the website, this is for new potential fans to be introduced to the band.
 Then below the description will be a list of the band members in the band, which is also for new potential fans.

-The new songs promotion and tour dates list will be stacked ontop of each other to the right to create a side bar.
-All three sections will have different background colours to make the impression that they are different.
+The new songs promotion and tour dates list will be stacked on top pf each other.
+All three sections will have different background colours to keep them separate.

-I am trying to make the home page to be as random as possible, while also providing as much previews and important fan content.
+I am trying to make the home page as random as possible, while also providing as much previews and important fan content.
-I got the inspirations from other band websites, such as Metallicas and Iron Maidens, which both also has a 'random content' feel.
+I got the inspirations from other band websites, such as Metallicas and Iron Maidens, which both also had a 'random content' feel.

 For the tour guide list, I used Metallica's tour guide list as a guide on text sizes and designs.

+##### Future changes
+I may add other content, such as fan art and music videos the home page.
+I will either put it on the main section or in the form of another side bar column.
+I got the idea of Fan Art from the Iron Maiden website.
+I feel it adds a sense of 'personal aknowledgement' of the fans.
+With this new material in mind, I may consider adding links to new pages, specifically for each set of content.
+I will either add the links to the header or on the home page.

+In general, I think the home page should have as much interactive content as possible.
+With this in mind, I may consider removing the band description section and move it to a new page that talks about the band and it's history.
+I will add a link to this page in the header.

 #### Music Page

-I will use this page to display all the sample songs I intend have available.
-There will be three albums on display, with two tracks chosen from each album.
+I am using this page to display all the sample songs I intend to have available.
+There will be three albums on display with a picture of the album cover, the album heading and year release and external links to the albums Spotify and iTunes accounts.

+Underneat each album display on small screens, I displayed two listenable tracks chosen from the album.
+On larger screens I pushed the tracks to the right, aligning them next to the album display to the right.
-For the track controls, I used simular design and the same sizes of the track controls and track headings.
+For the track listings I reused most of the the code and styling from the music section the of the home page, keeping it consistant.

-The first Album will be latest album and will contain the two tracks from the home page.
+The first Album on display will be latest album and will contain the two tracks from the home page.
-This is to help fans find the new tracks more easily.
-The other two albums will two of their classic albums from the 80's.
+The other two albums will be two of their classic albums from the 80's.

-I will provide spotify and iTunes links on each album.
-Each will link the user to the full albums that are ready to be purchased or played.
-I will use the same colour schemes from and design patterns from the home page to provide consitency for the users.

-I took inspiration from other bands Discography pages on their website, particularly on how they display the album cover picture and details
+I took inspiration from other bands Discography pages on their website, particularly on how they display the album cover picture and details.

-Metallica's and Iron Maiden's website were once again an inspiration in terms of design.
+##### Future changes
+I will consider making all of their albums on for display, in which the initial music page will just display all the album cover images, aligned next to each other.
+Each link will link to a new page, that displays the albums full track listings and full production credits.
+From here the user will be able to read each song's lyrics.
+I may also add more sample tracks for each album, however I will still have links to the album's Spotify and iTunes accounts.
+This building process will require ae a more complex UI wireframe, so I will add links to each albums page that will give the user the option to return to the full album listing and home page.
+I may also inlude the same header or footer for consistency.

+Many band websites used this type of wireframe, for example: https://ironmaiden.com/discography/studio-albums

 #### Photos Page